-His methodological research focuses on applying causal inference methods to the complex data generated in emergency and critical care medicine.
-His applied research leverages neuroimaging and physiologic data to characterize differences in brain injury and outcomes following cardiac arrest.
+He holds degrees from the University of Pittsburgh in emergency medicine and biostatistics.
+His methodological research concerns the application of causal inference methods to observational data arising from emergency and critical care settings.
+His applied research draws on neuroimaging and physiologic data to characterize patterns of brain injury and recovery following cardiac arrest.

 Areas of Interest